dsusco/jekyll-js-converter/README.md

 ### `uglifier`

-Options to pass to pass to `Uglifier.new` which is then used to compile the JavaScript.
+Options to pass to `Uglifier.new` which is then used to compile the JavaScript.

 Defaults to `{}`.